 1. If you employer has a retirement plan where they contribute to your retirement, sign up for it – Free money is always good.

-2. Pay off all your debts (except mortgage debt).
+2. Pay off all your high interest debts (credit card, school, car).

 3. Set up a self directed trading account with your bank or an independent like Wealthsimple or Questrade.

-4. Every year until you’re 65 years old, save 10-15% of your income in your TFSA and/or RRSP.
+4. Real Simple plan: Every year until you’re 65 years old, save 10-15% of your income in your TFSA and/or RRSP.
 If you save money with your employer, reduce the amount of your savings.

 5. Invest that money in a low cost ETF like Vanguard’s VGRO, or VEQT or VBAL.